 People with an antisocial personality who have other disorders, such as a mood or substance use disorder, are often treated for those problems as well.

 Symptoms tend to peak during the late teenage years and early 20s.
-They sometimes improve on their own by a person's 40s.
+They sometimes improve on their own by the time a person is in their 40s.

-Complications may include imprisonment, drug abuse, violence, and suicide.
+Complications may include imprisonment, drug use, alcohol use, violence, and suicide.

 When to Contact a Medical Professional

-See your health care provider or a mental health professional if you or someone you know has symptoms of antisocial personality disorder.
+See a provider or a mental health professional if you or someone you know has symptoms of antisocial personality disorder.

 Sociopathic personality; Sociopathy; Personality disorder - antisocial